-- Make sure that the protection that was attached to prevent penetration of particles during transport has been removed before the vacuum systemis connected to the vacuum line. - Make sure that the nominal diameter of the exhaust line is at least equal to the diameter of the exhaust flange of the vacuum pump to prevent a drop in the performance of the vacuum pump in the case of a smaller cross-section - Make sure that the vacuum system is connected with leakproof lines.
+- Make sure that the nominal diameter of the exhaust line is at least equal to the diameter of the exhaust flange of the vacuum pump to prevent a drop in the performance of the vacuum pump in the case of a smaller cross-section - Make sure that the vacuum pump is connected with leakproof lines.

 When the discharge lines have been connected, make sure that the system does not leak.
 Leakages of dangerous substances must be prevented!